volkszaehler/vzlogger/README.md

 Docker
 ------

-You can also build a docker container:
+You can also build a docker image:

      docker build -t vzlogger .

-This will pull the newest vzlogger from volkszaehler github and build the container.
+Note, that this will use the newest vzlogger from volkszaehler github (not your local clone).
 You can start it:

      docker run --restart=always -v /home/pi/projects/vzlogger-docker:/cfg \